ROZALIYA0206/whitepaper/technical.md

 The first release of the Rublix Blockchain will be established with 20 internal validators.
 The chain debut will feature several simple DApps and extensive public testing will occur.

-##### Token Swap
+<u>Token Swap</u>

-A token swap will occur after the Rublix network is deployed, tested and deemed to be in a stable state by the Rublix audit committee and 3rd party consultants.
+* A token swap will occur after the Rublix network is deployed, tested and deemed to be in a stable state by the Rublix audit committee and 3rd party consultants.

 #### Epilogue